gpincheiraa/angular-splash-loader/README.md

     .config(['SplashLoaderProvider', function(SplashLoaderProvider){

         //Set messages to be displayed.
-        var arrayWithMessages = ['Listen Jazz it's good for your brain and your spirit., 'Imagination will often carry us to worlds that never were.
+        var arrayWithMessages = ['Listen Jazz it's good for your brain and your spirit.', 'Imagination will often carry us to worlds that never were.
 But without it we go nowhere. '];

         SplashLoaderProvider.setMessages(arrayWithMessages);